 The company behind the RemixMini, Jide, makes no effort to hide that the RemixMini is built for efficiency rather than performance.
 This unit consumes about 10 watts unlike a normal desktop which can consume between 60 and 250 watts.
 As I am a person who normally values performance from my computers, I will likely be struggling a bit but we will see.

 I backed this project on Kickstarter earlier this year and the RemixMini has been sitting on my desk for a few weeks until I could get around to adding it to this test.
-You can pick up one of these units for $70.00 on Amazon right now.
+You can pick up one of these units for (Affiliate Link)$70.00 on Amazon right now.

 From the outside, the RemixMini is very easy on the eyes, it is a small black rounded box that resembles a smooth river stone.
 The top of the RemixMini is empty with the exception of the “Remix” logo on the top.
 This Remix logo is actually a bit special as it hides a capacitive power The base of the front has a simple and dim green LED to indicate power.
 The rear of the unit contains the power input, ethernet port, headset port, MicroSD card port, full-size HDMI and 2 USB 2.0 ports.
 Power is supplied to the unit via a barrel connector and a discrete wall wart.

 Under the hood of the RemixMini features the following hardware;

 - 64bit Quad-Core Allwinner A53 Cortex Processor clocked at 1.2 GHZ